What does a Crane Technician do?

 Responsibilities:

-- Perform routine maintenance and inspections on cranes and lifting equipment to ensure they are in safe working condition.
+- Perform routine maintenance and inspections on cranes and lifting equipment to ensure they are in safe and working condition.

 - Maintain accurate records of maintenance activities, repairs, and inspections.